Visiting Cuba for The First Time

 The place we stayed at was beautiful.
 It had all the Cuban foods we grew up with and wow… all homemade.
 From the mangos to the croquetas (a bread crumbed fried food roll usually made with ham), mojitos, guayaba (a pinkish paste made from guava), rum, and endless pastelitos (Cuban pastries of all sorts).
 There was so much food!

 The water was extremely clear in the beach and it was so relaxing to explore.
+Nothing compared to the Florida Keys.
+The Caribbean was so much cleaner.

 We rode the catamarans, swam around to the tiki bars, and just hung out with each other.
 The only Cuban locals allowed in the area were those who worked there.
-Families weren’t allowed to bring their people to relax with them.
+Employees weren’t allowed to bring their people to relax with them.

-Also, fun fact: in Cuba, while their currency is the peso, they had different currency for tourists called CUC.
+Also, fun fact: in Cuba, while their currency is the peso, they had different currency for tourists visiting Cuba called CUC.
 Of course, they charged the tourists more because the CUC was like a gold mine for them but Cuba’s prices for locals weren’t the lowest either.
 I understood then why our support meant a lot to them to live that comfortable lifestyle.
 Thanks to the American dollar…

 If you ever visit Cuba, I recommend:

-• Take medicine!
+- Take medicine!
 More than you usually would, especially for your tummy, because the water isn’t as filtered as we have it in the States and it can mess you up for the rest of the trip.
 We probably visited every bathroom we could because some of my family got messed up bad.
 If this does happen, I encourage you to take toilet paper as well…

-• Someone in the group should know how to drive stick shift because a great majority of the rental cars are still stick shift.
+- Someone in the group should know how to drive stick shift because a great majority of the rental cars are still stick shift.

 It’s a beautiful country and the experience was unforgettable thanks to my family.
 I absolutely loved getting to know Cuba, playing dominoes and learning more of their day to day life.